 A clerk's guide to producing minutes

 Getting the minutes right is essential to your role as a clerk.
-Use our minutes template and advice on taking and writing up notes, and our checklist for checking the minutes, to help you do this.
+Read up on our top tips for taking and writing up notes, then use our handy template and checklist to save your valuable time.

-Our governance experts Fiona Stagg and Vicky Redding helped us write this article.
+Thanks to our governance experts Fiona Stagg and Vicky Redding, who helped us to write this article.

 Prepare before the meeting

 It will make your job easier if you know what's going to be discussed in the meeting, the key documents that will be considered, and the key decisions the board needs to make.